HakobyanAni/CodeSignal/README.md

 # CodeSignal
-In this repository you can find some tasks and their solutions from the website: www.codesignal.com.
+In this repository you can find some tasks and their solutions from [CodeSignal](https://codesignal.com/)